Why Am I Not Affectionate Anymore?

 It may be that you have suffered a loss and no longer have someone who you considered a safe space is no longer there, leading you to build walls to protect yourself from crumbling or getting even more hurt.

-You may have moved to a new place or into a new home and this can take time to adjust and so of course you may be feeling a bit on edge which often means you are not prioritizing being affectionate or being open to affection from others as your body feels as though it is on alert until it adjusts to the new surroundings and can relax.
+You may have moved to a new place or into a new home, and this can take time to adjust, and so, of course,, you may be feeling a bit on the edge, which often means you are not prioritizing being affectionate or being open to affection from others as your body feels as though it is on alert until it adjusts to the new surroundings and can relax.

-If you are having problems in your relationship often intimacy and affection are the most affected elements of any relationship.
-Perhaps your partner has changed, you have had an argument or there has been infidelity.
+If you are having problems in your relationship, intimacy, and affection are the most affected elements of any relationship.
+Perhaps your partner has changed, you have had an argument, or there has been infidelity.

 It’s important to recognize what has led to the issues in your relationship and why you are trying to keep your partner’s romantic gestures and affection at bay.

 Be open with your partner and let them know how you are feeling.
-No means no and your partner should be understanding of how you are feeling.
+No means no, and your partner should understand how you are feeling.

-In most cases when you are not feeling affectionate you are trying to subconsciously protect yourself.
+So why am I, not an affectionate person?
+In most cases, when you are not feeling affectionate, you are trying to protect yourself subconsciously.

-Perhaps you are feeling uncomfortable in your body, received a negative remark, or you are feeling low, whatever it may be, not being affectionate is the best way to protect yourself from unwanted attention or physical contact.
+Perhaps you are feeling uncomfortable in your body, received a negative remark, or you are feeling low, whatever it may be, not being affectionate or being less affectionate is the best way to protect yourself from unwanted attention or physical contact.

-Try to find a balance between being affectionate and showing affection.
+How to get In touch with your affections: Try to find a balance between being affectionate and showing affection.
 You shouldn’t show affection all the time.
-Showing too much affection can lead to arguments.
+Showing too much affection can lead to arguments too.

-Journaling is a fantastic way to keep in touch with your feelings and also acts as a support for maintaining positive mental health.
+Journaling for self-improvement is a fantastic way to keep in touch with your feelings and supports maintaining positive mental health.
 By journaling, you may be able to identify when and why you lost touch with your affections.

 You can also track your emotions to see how they are influenced by certain weather, times of the year, or events.

-Take time to show your body love.
-By rebuilding your relationship with your own self you will be in a better position to reconnect with your affections and also relationships with others.
+Take time to show your body love and how to meditate for healing.
+By rebuilding your relationship with your own self, you will be in a better position to reconnect with your affections and also relationships with others.

-Talking about your feelings can be scary at times, especially if you haven’t talked about them before.
+Talking about your feelings, particularly not being affectionate, can be scary at times, especially if you haven’t talked about them before.
 Talking about your emotions and fears can be very helpful.
 It helps you deal with your problems and move forward.

 It is important to talk only when you feel ready, don’t force yourself into an uncomfortable position to speak.

-When you are ready it is helpful to talk to family, friends and loved ones to get support to get through how you are currently feeling.
+When you are ready, talking to family, friends, and loved ones is helpful to get support to get through your current feelings.